 - To run normal 16-bit code inside protected mode without VM86 (which was not there in 286).
 This was done by trapping each memory access (which would lead to GPF because all the segments were marked non-present) and emulating the desired result by using another LOADALL.
-Of course this was too slow, but it eventually led to the creation of VM86 mode in 386, where LOADALL eventually faded out.
+Of course this was too slow, but it led to the creation of the VM86 mode in 386, where LOADALL eventually faded out.

 LOADALL 286 itself was mentioned in the manuals and was partially documented; by contrast, LOADALL 386 was heavily obscure, probably to induce the programmers to take advantage of the new VM86 mode.

 As you have figured by now, your real mode debugger won't work.
 However, 386SWAT will work.
 What you have to do is to reserve around 50 entries in the GDT for it, then call it (via an interrupt while in real mode) to fill these entries.
 Once you enter protected mode and setup the stack, you can place an

 See my code for further details.

 What is missing from the 286 protected mode?
 32-bit segments (286 only has 16-bit segments), VM86, and paging.
 Also, because 286 lacks the

 LMSW to read/write the MSW in order to enter protected mode, but this can't be used to exit from protected mode.
 Because of this, the processor has to be put to the triple fault state (i.e., reset manually), to return to real mode, which makes the Unreal mode impossible.

 The x64 CPU has three modes of work:

 - Legacy mode, same as 32-bit protected mode

 Long mode has two sub-modes: